How much money do you make per hour earning a $40,000 a year salary?

 What careers make $40k a year?

-The following options for some of the best jobs that pay $40,000 per year come from Credit.com.
+The following options for some of the best jobs that pay $40,000 per year come from the U.S. Bureau of Labor Statistics.
 None of these listed require extensive education:

 Your best strategy for securing a $40,000 per year salary would be to work backward.

-First, find an opportunity for a position you’d be interested in that offers a $40,000 annual salary.
+First, go on a job search for a position you’d be interested in that offers a $40,000 yearly salary.
 Then, learn what the requirements are and start doing the work to fulfill them.
-Once you have most of the requirements you can start applying.
+Once you have most of the requirements, you can start applying.

 Where can you retire on $40k per year?